DrCuff/hpc/flux/Debian/install_node.md

 ```

-The toml will move to cloud-init, for now:
+The toml etc. will move to cloud-init, for now:

 ```
 mkdir /etc/flux/system/conf.d/